ik4rd/SVD/README.md

 $$

 where $U$ and $V$ are orthogonal matrices and $\Sigma$ is diagonal.
-If you keep only the first $k$ singular triplets you get the best rank-$k$ approximation (in Frobenius norm):
+If you keep only the first $k$ singular triplets you get the best rank-k approximation (*in Frobenius norm*):

 $$
 A_k = \sum_{r=1}^{k} \sigma_r u_r v_{r}^{T}, \qquad k \ll \min(m,n)